ed-roof-maker/apk-audit-video-streaming/README.md

 * Use virus total to check server usage type
 * Document and upload CSV to github

+If an endpoint supports old TLS1.0 or TLS1.1 then we mark it as TLS1.0.
+This enables web admins to blacklist these insecure endpoints so that sensitive data like passwords are not used within its tunnel.

 ## Example CSV Scrape
 ```
 cat 7Plus-URLs | grep AD, | cut -d , -f 3